Gygrfynhvfcddeft237945/Minecraft/README.md

 # For educational purposes only.
 Do not attempt to install on a server you do not own.

 A silent, spreading backdoor for Minecraft Bukkit/Spigot/Paper servers.
-Using the injector is recommended, should you choose to manually backdoor a plugin, you're on your own if you run into problems.
+Using the injector **highly** is recommended, should you choose to manually backdoor a plugin, you're on your own if you run into problems.

 This is an archived repo, no support will be offered, and no bugs will be fixed.